philzook58/philzook58.github.io/_posts/2025-05-12-brute_eggmt.md

 # Bits and Bobbles

+I put this into knuckledragger and I'll update it as seems useful <https://github.com/philzook58/knuckledragger/blob/main/kdrag/solvers/egraph.py> .

 I guess we could side car into regular egg and do a z3 compression step every once in a while.

 Why doesn't egg prune e-matching on models?
 We often have some idea of what models/examples look like.
 Inputs variables should be random examples, constants should be constants